Cornelius-BobCat/package-video-downloader/readme.md

 ## Installation

-You can install VideoSoundAnalyzer from PyPI using `pip`:
+You can install youtube-video-analyzer from PyPI using `pip install youtube-video-analyzer`:

 ## Usage